agile6v/ngx_http_fastdfs_module/README.md

 **context:** *http, server, location*

 Sets the size of the buffer used for reading the first part of the response received from the FastDFS server.
 This part usually contains a small response header.
+This default size is the page size and not less than page size.

 [Back](#Directives)